techbrett/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 - [Obtain Microsoft Teams Phone Resource Account licenses](#obtain-microsoft-teams-phone-resource-account-licenses)
 - [Obtain phone numbers](#obtain-phone-numbers)
 - [Assign permissions for managing a resource account](#assign-permissions-for-managing-a-resource-account)

-> [!NOTE]
-> Resource accounts used for auto attendants and call queues are disabled for sign in and must remain so.
-Chat and presence aren't available and won't work for these accounts.
-Even though presence still appears, it won't change.
->
-> A **User Administrator** and a Teams administrator role is required to create and license resource accounts.
-For more information, see [Assign permissions for managing resource accounts](#assign-permissions-for-managing-a-resource-account) and [Using Microsoft Teams administrator roles to manage Teams](/microsoftteams/using-admin-roles).

 ### Obtain Microsoft Teams Phone Resource Account licenses